 Shindig! was a rock and roll tv show that ran from September 1964 until January 1966 on the ABC network.
 It was the first of its kind featuring non-stop music, a house band starring Billy Preston on organ, backup singers The Blossoms featuring Darlene Love and go-go dancers accompanying most of the acts.
 The host was Jimmy O'Neil, a deejay from Los Angeles.
 Here's a terrific tv special about Shindig!.

-This is a Scopitone.
-It's a video jukebox that was invented in France in the early 1960s and was made from surplus WWII airplane parts.
+These are Scopitones.
+They're video jukeboxes that were invented in France in the early 1960s and were made from surplus WWII airplane parts.
 They only lasted a few years.
-The Scopitones were the precursors to the music videos that started in the early 1980s.
-Bedazzled has a bunch of Scopitones.
-The colors were very vivid as evident in one of the most well-known Scopitones: Nancy Sinatra performing Boots!
+This site has a bunch of Scopitones.
+The colors were very vivid and the costumes and dancing were somewhat risqué, as evident in one of the most well-known Scopitones: Nancy Sinatra performing Boots.

 This scene is from the 1948 film The Snake Pit.
 I watched it in my